Program Overview

 Infection and Immunity: Post-Infectious Neurological Complications

 Infection-triggered autoimmunity represents a critical interface between systemic illness and neuroinflammation.
-This session analyzes pathogenic mechanisms, diagnostic differentiation, and management strategies, reinforced through case-based expert dialogue.
+This session analyses pathogenic mechanisms, diagnostic differentiation, and management strategies across post-infectious neurological syndromes, reinforced through case-based expert dialogue.

 Session 11